MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 %\Comment{I don't know where the equation number above gets referenced.
 Might drop the equation number.}
 -->

 The normal approximation is crucial to the precision of the $z^\star$ confidence intervals.
-When the normal model is not a good fit, we will use alternative distributions that better characterize the sampling distribution or we will use bootstrapping procedures seen later in the textbook.
+When the normal model is not a good fit, we will use alternative distributions that better characterize the sampling distribution or we will use bootstrapping procedures.

 \BeginKnitrBlock{guidedpractice}<div class="guidedpractice">Create a 99% confidence interval for the impact of the stent on the risk of stroke using the data from Section \@ref(basic-stents-strokes).
 The point estimate is 0.090, and the standard error is $SE = 0.028$.
 It has been verified for you that the point estimate can reasonably be modeled by a normal distribution.^[Since the necessary conditions for applying the normal model have already been checked for us, we can go straight to the construction of the confidence interval: $\text{point estimate}\ \pm\ 2.58 \times SE \rightarrow (0.018, 0.162)$.
 We are 99% confident that implanting a stent in the brain of a patient who is at risk of stroke increases the risk of stroke within 30 days by a rate of 0.018 to 0.162 (assuming the patients are representative of the population).]</div>\EndKnitrBlock{guidedpractice}